tuyen-vuduc/datadog-ios-dotnet-binding/README.md

 ```

 # LICENSE
-This repository is licensed under MIT license.
+This repository is licensed under The 3-Clause BSD license.
 However, Datahog libraries are licensed as specified by [Datahog](https://github.com/DataDog/dd-sdk-ios).